-This Planning Proposal seeks to amend the maximum floor space ration to 14.5:1 as shown in the following section of this report and as also aligned with the Parramatta CBD Planning Proposal.
-Table 1 states an FSR showed on the Incentive FSR map sheet of 10:1 is accepted only with a site area equal to or greater than 1,600m2.
-It is noted the land parcel falls under the 10:1 incentive though is requesting a maximum FSR of 14.5:1
+This Planning Proposal seeks to amend the maximum floor space ration to 10:1 as shown in the following section of this report and as also aligned with the Parramatta CBD Planning Proposal.

 HERITAGE

 There are no heritage items located within the site boundaries however, heritage listed items are listed within proximity of the site as demonstrated via Figure 9 below.